livaschar/webmofsynth/README.md

 </h4>

 ## 🔔 Release Note 3.0
-From Classical to Quantum calculations!
+**From Classical to Quantum calculations!**

-Now the web application of MOFSynth uses XTB along with its semi-empirical calculations!
+The updated web application of MOFSynth now uses XTB along with its semi-empirical calculations!

 Enjoy faster execution times and improved scalability.
 All dependencies are now open source, making MOFSynth fully transparent and reproducible.